ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 #### Trace Flag: 4022
 Function: Directs the SQL instance to ignore stored procedures that have been configured as “auto-start” procedures.
 Their auto-start configuration is not affected, so the next time the instance is started w/o this flag they will return to their normal behavior.<br />
 Link: https://blogs.msdn.microsoft.com/sqlserverfaq/2011/05/11/inf-hey-my-sql-server-service-is-not-starting-what-do-i-do/<br />
-Link: [Upgrading an expired SQL Server 2016 Evaluation Edition]
+Link: [Upgrading an expired SQL Server 2016 Evaluation Edition]<br />
+Link: [Change SQL Server Collation – Back to Basics]<br />
+Scope: global only

 <a id="4029"></a>